vpavlenko/vpavlenko/README.md

-I research music theory and make it easier to digest.
+I research music theory and I make it easier to digest.

 I have two main projects now: